Mercy Corps Nigeria Recruitment 2023(5 Positions)

 Diversity, Equity & Inclusion:

-- Achieving our mission begins with how we build our team and work together.
+• Achieving our mission begins with how we build our team and work together.
 Through our commitment to enriching our organization with people of different origins, beliefs, backgrounds, and ways of thinking, we are better able to leverage the collective power of our teams and solve the world’s most complex challenges.
-We strive for a culture of trust and respect, where everyone contributes their perspectives and authentic selves, reach their potential as individuals and teams, and collaborate to do the best work of their lives.

 Equal Employment Opportunity:

-- Mercy Corps is an equal-opportunity employer that does not tolerate discrimination on any basis.
+• Mercy Corps is an equal opportunity employer that does not tolerate discrimination on any basis.
 We actively seek out diverse backgrounds, perspectives, and skills so that we can be collectively stronger and have a sustained global impact.

-- We are committed to providing an environment of respect and psychological safety where equal employment opportunities are available to all.
-We do not engage in or tolerate discrimination based on race, colour, gender identity, gender expression, religion, age, sexual orientation, national or ethnic origin, disability (including HIV/AIDS status), marital status, military veteran status or any other protected group in the locations where we work.
+• We do not engage in or tolerate discrimination on the basis of race, colour, gender identity, gender expression, religion, age, sexual orientation, national or ethnic origin, disability (including HIV/AIDS status), marital status, military veteran status or any other protected group in the locations where we work.

 Safeguarding & Ethics:

-- Mercy Corps is committed to ensuring that all individuals we come into contact with through our work, whether team members, community members, program participants or others, are treated with respect and dignity.
-We are committed to the core principles regarding the prevention of sexual exploitation and abuse laid out by the UN Secretary-General and IASC.
+• Mercy Corps is committed to ensuring that all individuals we come into contact with through our work, whether team members, community members, program participants or others, are treated with respect and dignity.

-- We will not tolerate child abuse, sexual exploitation, abuse or harassment by or of our team members.
-As part of our commitment to a safe and inclusive work environment, team members are expected to conduct themselves in a professional manner, respect local laws and customs, and adhere to the Mercy Corps Code of Conduct Policies and values at all times.
+• As part of our commitment to a safe and inclusive work environment, team members are expected to conduct themselves in a professional manner, respect local laws and customs, and adhere to the Mercy Corps Code of Conduct Policies and values at all times.
+Team members are required to complete mandatory Code of Conduct e-learning courses upon hire and on an annual basis.

 Application Closing Date